 Segment results, assets and liabilities include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
-Unallocated items comprise mainly income-earning assets and revenue, interest-bearing loans, borrowings and expenses, and corporate assets and expenses.
+Unallocated items comprise mainly income-earning assets and revenue, and corporate assets and expenses.

 Segment capital expenditure is the total cost incurred during the period to acquire segment assets that are expected to be used for more than one period.